msteveb/tmake/README.md

 clean, distclean and clean-orphans are special
 ----------------------------------------------
 In that they don't causing building of the Load targets.
+Additional clean targets can be added with 'add-clean-targets'

 Reinvoking the Build
 --------------------